skypilot-org/skypilot/llm/ollama/README.md

 [Ollama](https://github.com/ollama/ollama) is popular library for running LLMs on both CPUs and GPUs.
 It supports a wide range of models, including quantized versions of `llama2`, `llama2:70b`, `mistral`, `phi`, `gemma:7b` and many [more](https://ollama.com/library).
 You can use SkyPilot to run these models on CPU instances on any cloud provider, Kubernetes cluster, or even on your local machine.
+And if your instance has GPUs, Ollama will automatically use them for faster inference.

 In this example, you will run a quantized version of Llama2 on 4 CPUs with 8GB of memory, and then scale it up to more replicas with SkyServe.